 - Big projects are possible only because of effective meetings across different departments.

 Meetings are great but there is a caveat that not all meetings are the same.

 Just to give you a quick about the importance of meetings, over 25 Million meetings happen alone in the US which costs $37 billion every year on unproductive meetings.

 Let that sink in for a minute.

-Even after this, executives consider 67% of the meetings to be a failure.
+Now consider this, even after all this, executives consider 67% of the meetings to be a failure.